owncloud/web/docs/testing.md

 ```
 If the version you want to run is on a different branch from master, you also need to change the branch name.

-In order to check if new tests are compatible with OCIS, after changing the commit id and the branch name, we can create a draft PR in `owncloud/phoenix` which triggers the CI and we can see the result there.
+In order to check if new tests are compatible with OCIS, after changing the commit id and the branch name, we can create a draft PR in `owncloud/phoenix` which triggers the CI, and we can see the result there.

 ### 2. ocis Repo
 We follow the same approach in the `owncloud/ocis` repo too.
 In order to run the UI tests in CI we use commit IDs from phoenix which can be changed in the `.drone.star` file.

 ```
+  'uiTests': {
-acceptance(ctx, 'master', '604e8b5e083c835308f147e51a850df643374107')
+    'phoenixBranch': 'master',
+    'phoenixCommit': '492e6a663efad67f770ba4ac405c4d9983d00cd3',
+...
+  }
 ```
 This is the commit ID of phoenix indicating the version of testrunner we want to use.
 If the version is on a branch other than master, we will also need to change the branch name.